Election Briefing 2024

 GM babies

-Two Plaid Cymru MPs voted in favour; the third was absent or abstained.
+Two Plaid Cymru MPs voted in favour of genetically modified babies; the third was absent or abstained.

 None of the then three Plaid MPs voted on Rob Marris’s assisted suicide Bill in September 2015.
-In December 2014, seven Plaid AMs voted in favour of the principle of legalising assisted suicide in Wales; one voted against; two abstained.
+In December 2014, seven Plaid Assembly Members voted in favour of the principle of legalising assisted suicide in Wales; one voted against and two abstained.
+Asked whether assisted suicide should be legal for the terminally ill, Rhun ap Iorwerth said: “we should be having that debate”.187

 LGBT rights